 Lighting control is a core function of smart lamps, and most allow you to at least adjust the brightness through dimming.
 Many smart lamps have limited maximum brightness, though, serving more for ambiance and mood lighting than to fully light a room.
 Some let you change the light's color temperature between warm or cool light, and others offer full color-changing control and effects.
 The ideal lighting features will depend on where you plan to place the lamp and how you will use it.

-"A bedroom is a wonderful place for a smart lamp because you can program the light to dim and brighten with stages of your day," says Buchanan.
+"A bedroom is a wonderful place for a smart lamp because you can program the light to dim and brighten with stages of your day," Buchanan says.
 "Have it slowly dim and turn off at night, and program it to slowly brighten when it is time to wake up.
 A family or entertainment room can be a great place, too, as you can set the mood with various colors and effects to match what's going on in the room."

 Smart lamps often include extra features depending on their primary intended usage, particularly if they are bedside lamps.
 Since these devices become part of your sleep and wake-up process, some will include a USB port to plug in your gadgets at night and possibly a speaker to play the radio or alarm sounds to wake you up in the morning.